Cray-HPE/docs-csm/107-NCN-DEVEL.md

 # NCN Development

-This page will help you if you're trying to test new images on a metal system.
+This page will help you if you are trying to test new images on a metal system.
 Here you can find a basic flow for iterative boots.

 > We assume you are internally developing; these scripts are for internal use only.